abyanmajid/abyanmajid/README.md

 Currently working hard to open a cat cafe one day 🐈‍⬛.
 Oh, and I'm also currently:
   - working hard to improve and advocate for open-source tooling, particularly in the areas of web 🌐, security engineering 💻, and neutral and safe AI research 🤖.
-  - studying rockets in hopes to play what little part I could have in making the dream of humans on Mars a reality 🚀.
+  - studying rockets in hopes to play what tiny part I can in helping us realize the dream of humans on Mars 🚀.

 ---